entropyxyz/entropy-core/README.md

 ## Support

-Need help with something?
-[Head over to the Entropy Community repository for support or to raise a ticket →](https://github.com/entropyxyz/community#support)
+Need help with something not necessarily related to `entropy-core`?

+Head over to the [Entropy Community repository](https://github.com/entropyxyz/community#support) for support or to raise a ticket.

 ## Licensing